St. Matthew's Episcopal Church (Kenosha, Wisconsin)

 St. Matthew's Episcopal Church is located in Kenosha, Wisconsin.
 It was added to the National Register of Historic Places for its architectural and religious significance in 1979.
-The church is a parish of the Episcopal Diocese of Milwaukee.
+The church is a parish of the Episcopal Diocese of Wisconsin, formerly the Episcopal Diocese of Milwaukee.

+In 2018, the church reported 232 members; in 2023, it reported 202 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2024 was $159,077.
+Average Sunday Attendance (ASA) reported by the church in 2024 was 58 persons.
+This was a relative decrease from ASA of 106 persons reported in 2017.

 History

 Completed in 1879, St. Matthew's is the oldest church in Kenosha.
 The congregation was founded on April 17, 1840, by Jackson Kemper, the first missionary bishop of the US Episcopal Church.
 A frame chapel was built in 1841 to serve the Yankee settlers of Kenosha.
 The church attempted to expand in the 1850s, but lost the money they raised in the Panic of 1857.
 In 1871, the church purchased the lost where the modern St. Matthew's was built.
 It was situated near Library Park, the center of the Kenosha residential community.
 St. Matthew's was designed by A. H. Ellwood, an Aurora, Illinois, architect who specialized in public buildings and churches.
 The church was recognized by the National Park Service with a listing on the National Register of Historic Places on June 6, 1979.
 On November 29, 1988, it became a contributing property of the Library Park Historic District.